tix123/taiwan-weather-public/README.md

 # NOTICE
-1. The project is deploy to netlify.
+1. This project is deploy to netlify.
 Visit https://weathertaiwan.netlify.app/
 2. If you wnat to run this project at your computer, you have to set your own API keys in [.env](.env) file.